Great for healthy cooking—and also for Halloween crafts.

-Cold-resistant, high-yielding table variety.
-The fruits are round, moderately ribbed, weighing 3–3.8 kg and 20–22 cm in diameter.
+Cold-tolerant, high-yield table variety.
+Fruits are round, moderately ribbed, weighing 3–3.8 kg and 20–22 cm in diameter.

-It can also be grown as seedlings: planting 20-day-old seedlings in open ground when the threat of frost has passed.
-The main stem is pinched above the 4th leaf, 1-2 ovaries are left on the side ones.
+Can also be grown as seedlings: transplant 20-day-old seedlings outdoors once the risk of frost has passed.
+Pinch the main stem above the 4th leaf; leave 1–2 fruits on side shoots.

-For good growth and abundant fruiting, plants need timely watering, regular weeding, loosening and fertilizing with mineral fertilizers.
+For strong growth and abundant yields, provide timely watering, regular weeding, loosening, and mineral fertiliser feeding.

 Pickled pumpkin.